laurencmanis/constitutional-ai/README.md

 As artificial intelligence systems advance in capability, there is growing interest in leveraging their abilities to oversee other AI systems.
 This paper introduces 'Constitutional AI' (CAI) as a methodology for developing AI assistants that inherently avoid harmful behaviors, and promote helpful ones.
 CAI emphasizes self-improvement and minimizes reliance on human-generated labels for identifying detrimental outputs, presenting a viable solution to the challenge of autonomous AI supervision.

+**Motivation and Goals**

+- **Scaling Supervision**: Utilizing AI to oversee the training of other AI systems reduces reliance on human feedback and expands the scope of supervision as AI capabilities grow.
+- **Non-Evasiveness and Transparency**: CAI aims to engage with controversial queries by explaining reasons for non-compliance, thus maintaining helpfulness without harm.
+The training process is simplified by encoding objectives directly into natural language principles and employing transparent reasoning processes.

 <img width="1402" alt="Screenshot 2024-11-02 at 7 58 12 PM" src="https://github.com/user-attachments/assets/52422ef1-af51-4967-b7ff-41865017db65">

 **CAI Approach**